hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 The `noncurrent_version_expiration` object supports the following

 * `days` (Required) Specifies the number of days noncurrent object versions expire.
+* `newer_versions` (Optional) Specifies how many noncurrent versions Amazon S3 will retain.
+If there are this many more recent noncurrent versions, Amazon S3 will take the associated action.

 The `noncurrent_version_transition` object supports the following